auth0/docs/articles/users/guides/change-user-pictures.md

 # Change User Pictures

 Auth0 [normalizes](/users/normalized) common profile properties in the User Profile, this includes the `name` and `picture` field and more.
 The picture field is populated by either the social provider profile picture or the Gravatar image associated with the user's email address.
-By default all database users will have a placeholder image with their initials.
+By default, all database users will have a placeholder image with their initials.
 When you authenticate the user, this picture field is referred by as `user.picture`.

 ![User Picture](/media/articles/user-profile/user-picture.png)

-1. The `user.picture` attribute is not directly editable.
-As an alternative, you can use the [Metadata](/users/concepts/overview-user-metadata) to store a picture attribute which you can then use in your application as desired.
-You can update the `user_metadata` field by [calling the Management API v2 endpoint](/api/management/v2#!/Users/patch_users_by_id) with the `id` of the specified user.
+1. By default, the `user.picture` attribute is not directly editable when provided by identity providers other than Auth0 (such as Google, Facebook, Twitter).
+If you want to be able to edit this attribute, you must [configure your connection sync with Auth0](/dashboard/guides/connections/configure-connection-sync) so that user attributes will be updated from the identity provider only on user profile creation.
+Root attributes will then be available to be [edited individually](/api/management/guides/users/update-root-attributes-users) or [by bulk import](/api/management/guides/users/update-root-attributes-users) using the Management API.

+Alternatively, you can use the [Metadata](/users/concepts/overview-user-metadata) to store the picture attribute for users, but this is not recommended for scalability.

 For example, if your app provides a way to upload profile pictures, once the picture is uploaded, you can set the URL to the picture in `user.user_metadata.picture`: